 So this is always my second step in buying for a board.

 Like cheese, there are many different types of sausages to choose from.
-Our family's all-time favorite is a summer sausage, so my boards almost always have a summer sausage on it.
+Our family's all-time favorite is a summer sausage, so my boards almost always have a summer sausage on them.